The political costs of the tactic outweigh the benefits.

 However, while negative policy rates are unlikely, it is possible that central banks will resort to subsidies to support commercial bank lending operations.
 Such subsidies would take the form of greater negative rates on funding facilities at the central bank—in other words, the commercial bank would have to pay back less than they borrowed.
 This type of negative rate is a possibility going forward, especially because it does not come with the political costs of moving policy rates into negative territory.
 Indeed, this is exactly what the ECB did at the April 2020 meeting of its governing council when it lowered the rate on TLTROs from ‑0.5% to ‑1% without touching the policy rate.

-The central bank policy rate is the anchor of the core government bond yield curve.
+The central bank policy rate is the anchor of the risk‑free government bond yield curve.
 While financial markets continue to price negative rate cuts, our analysis suggests they are unlikely.
 Historically, when long‑term bond yields have rallied to yields lower than the policy rate, this indicated the onset of a recession and a cutting cycle.
-As the recession slowly gets behind us, our analysis suggests that there are limits in the degree to which core bond yields can rally beyond current policy rates.
+As the recession slowly recedes from view, our analysis suggests that there are limits in the degree to which risk‑free core bond yields can rally beyond current policy rates.

 © 2020 T. Rowe Price.
 All rights reserved.
 T. ROWE PRICE, INVEST WITH CONFIDENCE, and the bighorn sheep design are, collectively and/or apart, trademarks or registered trademarks of T. Rowe Price Group, Inc.